 Dolphins, quarterback Jay Cutler reportedly agree to terms on contract

-DAVIE, Fla.
-(AP) -- Jay Cutler has decided to postpone retirement so he can help fill in for Ryan Tannehill with the Miami Dolphins.
+Jay Cutler has decided to postpone retirement for the chance to be Ryan Tannehill's replacement.

-Cutler agreed to terms Sunday on a contract with Miami, a person familiar with the situation said.
-The person confirmed the agreement to The Associated Press on Sunday on condition of anonymity because the Dolphins weren't expected to announce the deal until Cutler signed.
+Cutler agreed to terms Sunday on a contract with the Miami Dolphins, a person familiar with the situation said.
+The person confirmed the agreement to The Associated Press on condition of anonymity because the Dolphins weren't expected to announce the deal until Cutler signed the $10 million, one-year deal.

-Cutler is expected to compete with Matt Moore for a starting job while Tannehill remains out with a left knee injury that could sideline him for the entire season.
+Cutler will compete with Matt Moore for a starting job while Tannehill remains out with a left knee injury that could sideline him for the entire season.

 Dolphins coach Adam Gase was offensive coordinator for the Chicago Bears when Cutler had a career-best quarterback rating with them in 2015.
 Gase joined Miami in 2016, and Cutler parted with Chicago in March after eight seasons.